smthzch/evopolicy/README.md

 - MVNormal with Covariance - n dimensional output with mu and covariance parameters (the upper triangle matrix of cholesky decomposed precision matrix)
 - Dirichlet - n dimensional output summing to one (this is not the same as softmax, it is stochastic)

-# Polyp Networks

-Available networks include a **Polyp** network which grows the number of hidden nodes from an initial single node.

 # Files

 **.solver.py**